-The A.S.
-Degree in Full Stack Development provides necessary skills required to design and code web applications.
+The Associate of Science in Full Stack Developer Degree provides necessary skills required to design and code web applications.
 Core skills include introduction to computers, databases, programming logic and design, and programming languages.
-The emphasis in Full Stack Develop provides comprehensive coverage of both client-side and server-side web programming.
-In teaching programming and scripting languages employed to build desktop and mobile applications.
-Relational and NoSQL databases are also introduced.
+The emphasis in full stack development provides comprehensive coverage of both client-side and server-side web programming.
+In teaching programming and scripting languages employed to build desktop and mobile applications, relational and NoSQL databases are also introduced.